 Planning for Singles and Couples Without Children

 So, who should you choose?
 We recommend that you choose two people.
-One a friend or relative who is willing to undertake the responsibility and then the lawyer as co-trustee.
+One a friend or relative who is willing to undertake the responsibility, and knows you well, and then the lawyer as co-trustee.
 The lawyer will see to it that the trust is run properly and that all of your affairs are handled according to law.
-It takes a considerable amount of the anxiety, pressure and responsibility off of your friend or relative who has so kindly agreed to undertake this task.
+It takes a considerable amount of the anxiety, pressure and responsibility off of your friend or relative who has so kindly agreed to undertake this task but may be inexperienced.
 Further, you have two people signing off on all decisions, and everyone knows what two heads are better than.
 Not only is the possibility of a mistake being made greatly reduced, but it also eliminates the risk of misappropriation of assets.
 In some cases, where clients do not have a friend or relative available for this purpose or where they do not want to burden anyone with the responsibility, the lawyer may act as sole trustee.

 In our view, planning for disability is more important than planning for death.
 In the case of disability, the lawyer as co-trustee may be an invaluable asset to the childless person without immediate family or who wishes to use an independent third party for other reasons.